-- 4. Click the arrow next to the Help icon ( - 5.
+- 4. Click the arrow next to the Help icon ( ), and select Generate system report. - 5.
 After the report is generated, click Save and in the opened window specify a location for the created file.

 The program will archive the report into a zip file.